veerrajukakarla434/vrk-core-java-programming/AdavncedJava_Interview_Questions_Part1.md

 @EnableAutoConfiguration(exclude = DataSourceAutoConfiguration.class)
 public class MyConfiguration { }
 ```
-* If we enabled auto-configuration with the @SpringBootApplication annotation ó which has @EnableAutoConfiguration as a meta-annotation ó we could disable auto-configuration with an attribute of the same name:
+* If we enabled auto-configuration with the @SpringBootApplication annotation ‚Äî which has @EnableAutoConfiguration as a meta-annotation ‚Äî we could disable auto-configuration with an attribute of the same name:
 ```Java
 // other annotations
 @SpringBootApplication(exclude = DataSourceAutoConfiguration.class)